Google Fi is an alternative phone plan for people who would rather not sign a contract with one of the large carriers like Verizon or AT&T.

 The problem with this scenario is that there aren’t really any good safeguards to prevent the phone company from porting a phone number to a new SIM card.
 Google Fi is different.
 With Google Fi before any changes can be made to an account the person must log in to their Google account.
 If you’ve got 2FA set up on your Google account then this can be very robust security that will prevent hackers from stealing your phone number.

-Not only that but Google Fi also has even more advanced security features to keep your account and person data safe.
+Not only that but Google Fi also has even more advanced security features to keep your account and personal data safe.
 More information on those features is available here.

 For Bitcoin users, this is a very important feature.

 Google Fi security is essentially Google security.
 That being the case it’s recommended to take as many precautions as possible to protect your account.
-That includes selecting a strong password and also enabling 2FA (Two Factor Authentication) protection.
+That includes selecting a strong password and also enabling 2FA (Two Factor Authentication) protection by using a password generator or a Yubikey.
 Some users may also want to install the Google Smart Lock app.

 While it is possible to use an iPhone with Google Fi the service is still in beta.
 That means that you’ll need to change the settings of your phone in order to get Google Fi to work correctly.
 Thankfully Google Fi has created a great guide to make the process easy and 24/7 customer support is always on hand to answer any questions.